mayangarthameviaa/JCDS0508-MAYANG-SARI-CAPSTONE-MODULE-1/README.md

    - Return to the main features

 2. **Add Medication (Admin) →** Admin can add new medications to the system.

    **Special Features:**

    - Add new medications based on medication code without allowing data redundancy
-   - Return to the main features
+   - Return to the main features.

 3. **Modify Medication (Admin) →** Admin can modify existing medication information.

    **Special Features:**

-   - Modify medication data based on medication code
+   - Modify medication data based on medication code.
    - Columns that can be modified include name, quantity, price, and expiration date; however, the number and medication code columns cannot be changed.

 4. **Delete Medication (Admin) →** Admin can delete medications from the system.

    **Special Features:**

-   - Delete medication data based on medication code
+   - Delete medication data based on medication code.

-5. **Purchase Medication →** Users can purchase medications.
+5. **Purchase Medication (User) →** Users can purchase medications.

    **Special Features:**

    - Purchase medications based on the name
    - If the medication is available, it will be added to the shopping cart, and the total amount will be displayed.
-   - Upon successful purchase, the medication will...
+   - When the medication is successfully purchased, the stock of medication will decrease.

 ## Prerequisites